alexhagiopol/cracking-the-coding-interview/README.md

 ### Introduction
 This repo contains Python and C++ solutions for Gayle Laakmann McDowell's [*Cracking the Coding Interview 6th Edition*](http://a.co/baneyGe).
-Admittedly, there are other GitHub repositories with solutions for this book. *But how do you know that their code is actually currect?* If it's untested, then you don't!
+Admittedly, there are other GitHub repositories with solutions for this book. *But how do you know that their code is actually correct?* If it's untested, then you don't!

 In this project, every Python solution has unit tests using the [Python unittest framework](https://docs.python.org/3.6/library/unittest.html) and every C++ solution has unit tests using the [C++ Catch framework](https://github.com/philsquared/Catch).
 We enforce